Why IRC Practices are Required in Vermont

 • Inspect the inside and outside of the property for chipping and peeling paint or coatings every year.

-• Repair any chipping or peeling paint or coatings using lead-safe work practices.
+• Have any chipping or peeling paint or coatings repaired by someone with the Vermont Lead-Safe RRPM licenses using lead-safe work practices.

 • File a yearly IRC Practices compliance statement with the Health Department.